mist64/cbmbus_doc/3 Commodore DOS.md

 [^3]: All single-drive Commodore devices except the 1571 (revision 5 ROM only), 1541-C, 1541-II and 1581 have a [bug](https://groups.google.com/forum/#!topic/comp.sys.cbm/TKKl8a-3EPA) that can currupt the filesystem when using the overwrite feature.

-[^4]: The two arguments always have to be at least two digits, and on most Commodore drives, they are always two digits.
-CMD drives support larger track and sector numbers, so while arguments less than 100 will be two digits wide, they can also return three-digit arguments.
+[^4]: The two arguments are always 0-prefixed so they are at least two digits, but on devices with track or sector numbers above 99 (like the Commodore 8250 as well as CMD hard disks), they can be three digits.

-XXX 8250/1001 has 154 logical tracks

 [^5]: The SFD-1001 is the exception to this: It is single-drive device that shares its firmware with the dual-drive CBM 8250.